 The following example chart illustrates this in further detail (click for full size):

-On the chart, numbers above the collar note the measurements of the original size "Large" (17") collar piece, while numbers below the collar demonstrate how one would re-locate the notches to alter it for a 16" neck*.
+On the chart, numbers above the collar note the measurements of the original size "Large" (17") collar piece, while numbers below the collar demonstrate how one would re-locate the notches to adjust it for a 16" neck*.

 *N.B.- Sixteen inches (16") was selected as our example neck measurement simply because it easily divides into four.